Skip to content

 DEVitamin K2 (Menachinon-7, MK-7)

-Menaquinone-7 is a long-chain form of vitamin K2 in which the side chain has seven isoprene units, giving it a longer half-life than vitamin K1 (phylloquinone) or MK-4.
-Like other vitamin K vitamers, it serves as a cofactor for the gamma-carboxylation of Gla proteins, including osteocalcin (bone) and matrix Gla protein (vascular wall).
-Dietary sources are limited: natto (a Bacillus subtilis-fermented soy food) is by far the richest, with smaller amounts in cheese and fermented dairy.
-In a 3-year RCT in 244 postmenopausal women, 180 microgram MK-7 daily slowed loss of vertebral height and bone mineral density.
-The EU has authorised vitamin K claims for normal blood coagulation and maintenance of normal bones; cardiovascular outcome evidence remains inconsistent.
+Menaquinone-7 (MK-7) is a long-chain form of vitamin K2.
+Its side chain has seven isoprene units, which gives it a longer half-life than vitamin K1 (phylloquinone) or MK-4, so it stays in your body longer.
+Like other vitamin K forms, it acts as a cofactor for the gamma-carboxylation of 'Gla' proteins.
+Those include osteocalcin (in bone) and matrix Gla protein (in the vascular wall).
+The dietary sources are limited.
+By far the richest is natto, a soy food fermented with Bacillus subtilis, with smaller amounts in cheese and fermented dairy.
+In a 3-year RCT in 244 postmenopausal women, 180 micrograms of MK-7 a day slowed the loss of vertebral height and bone density.
+The EU has authorized vitamin K claims for normal blood clotting and for maintaining normal bones.
+But the cardiovascular outcome evidence is still inconsistent.

 Sources